 Once completed your email address will be automatically configured on device that you’ve downloaded this file onto.

 Manual Configuration Guide

-In this knowledgebase article we will assist you with adding and configuring a new email account in Outlook 2007, we assume that you have already created your email account within your cPanel account.
+In this article we will assist you with adding and configuring a new email account in Microsoft Outlook 2010, we assume that you have already created your email account within your cPanel account.

 Select Manually configure server settings or additional server types then click Next.

-Select the Internet Email option and click Next.
+Select the Internet Email radio option and click Next.

 Complete the settings as follows: